lferran/memcached-stress/README.md

 Guillotina memcached driver stress-test k8s job.

-  - Defines a k8s job that when deployed, will run a custom guillotina command.
+  - Defines a k8s job that when deployed, will execute a custom guillotina command to start the stress test.

-  - Command generates traffic against a configured set of memcached instances.
+  - The command generates random memcached traffic against a configured set of memcached instances.

 The test runs for 1 hour, where traffic is gradually increased (25, 50, 70 and 100%, correspondingly after a few minutes each).

+Experiment is ran over a deterministic set of keys, to be able to test hits and missess too.
+Each memcached operation is either get, set or delete, each having a 0.5, 0.3 and 0.2 probability, correspondingly.

 ## Docker